Training Needs Analysis Template

 Keep in mind that company goals are multifactorial, so it’s unlikely that your training is solely responsible for hitting (or not meeting) your objectives.
 Consider other areas of your business that the training might have impacted, like improving employee morale or helping teams reskill to function in a tight economy, to get a more holistic view of its effectiveness.

-Turn your training needs analysis around with our bottom-up approach
+Turn your training needs analysis around with our free template

 Book your 360Learning demo now